addr/100apps/README.md

 # Apps

-[Day 1](day1) - Hacking with Swift first project, shows a list of local images and displays them
+* [Day 1](day1) - Hacking with Swift first project, shows a list of local images and displays them.

+* [Day 2](day2) - Hacking with Swift second project, a single view game that shows images of 3 flags, and the user has to tap the flag of the country indicated in the title bar.
+If the answer is correct, user's score goes up by one, and down by one if not.
+I made one change here: to display the current score in the toolbar (original just had the score in an alert).